-We forgot to ask a staple crop how it was doing, and now we have damage control to do!
+We forgot to ask the staple crop, cassava, how it was doing.
+Now we have damage control to do!

 Are you familiar with Cassava?
 You may know cassava as yuca, manioc, mandioca, and you may have eaten it if you’re a tapioca fan (YUM!) or have ever tried a bubble tea.
 For those unfamiliar with cassava, it’s a starchy tuberous root eaten globally.
 Cassava is a staple food, in Sub-Saharan Africa, but also gaining popularity in developed nations as an alternative ingredient in foods.
 Despite its importance and gains in popularity, this crop has nearly been forgotten by crop researchers and was recently facing the threat of production losses due to disease, pests and genetic decay.

 This crucial crop has been under-researched for too long.
 Other staple crops such as wheat, maize, rice, and sorghum benefit from extensive research funding and the time has finally come for cassava.